aaryaamoharir/OS_Project2/devlog.md

 I also feel like my devlog doesn't have the necessary details of the debugging I did along the way so I'm expanding on some of those right now.

+I noticed that in my output, the teller would actually be ready to serve before the customer left the teller after the first customer and realized that it was because I was never resetting the threading.Event() conditions so I'll go in and fix all of those as well.